Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Of course, that's J.C.
 Harper

 I'm very pleased with the finish on my guitar, it looks like a brand new guitar and it will give me pleasure until I am so old that I can no longer hold a guitar in my arms.
-Then, it goes to my granddaughter.
-I told her she call sell it if she wants but she has to wait until she is 60 years old, that way the guitar will be 100 years old.
+Then, it goes to my granddaughter, Kaitlyn.
+I told her she call sell it if she wants, but she has to wait until she is 60 years old (2061), that way the guitar will be 100 years old and if she wants to sell it, should get a good price.

 GAS again.
-I've always wanted JBL speakers for my Showman amplifier and finally decided to pull the trigger.
-Recently picked up used ones, one on e-bay and one on Craigslist:
+I've always wanted James B Lansing speakers (JBL) for my Showman amplifier and finally decided to pull the trigger.
+Recently picked up used ones, one on e-bay and one on Craigslist.
+These are the D140F bass speakers.

 Got the newly re-coned JBLs back from Orange County Speaker Repair.
 I think they look great!!
 They sound great too !!